Segment Tool

 - English region

-- Local authority (upper tier only)
+- Local authority (upper tier only for 2020 to 2021)

 Use the tabs at the top of the screen to move between pages of the tool.